ash47/Frota/README.md

  - Reopen dota after each install / update (hud might not update)
  - Run the following command
   - dota_local_custom_enable 1;dota_local_custom_game Frota;dota_local_custom_map Frota;dota_force_gamemode 15;update_addon_paths;dota_wait_for_players_to_load 0;dota_wait_for_players_to_load_timeout 10;map riverofsouls;
+ - **NOTE** If you reach the hero selection screen, it means Frota didn't load correctly!
+Frota should override / skip the hero selection screen, and  take you directly to a vote screen!
+Please ensure you removed Frostivus (and any other addons) and then restart your client.

 ###Translations###
  - Please make a pull request if you want to update translations